grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 - The navbar is fixed to the top and includes an dropdown Menu for the md-screen that collapses when selected.

 - ### Features Left to Implement
-* Further work is need to add feature that highlights active pages for example uses the scrollSpy which highlights activated sections.
 * In the future i would like to add a a choropath map direcly using dc.js instead of generated using d3.js so as multiple charts can be quickly drawn (code is already started under test_script_chloro_DC_worldmap.html) but due to time limitation is yet pending to integrate all the functions to generate the infographic).
 * In addition the "About us" and links from the footnote are yet to be constructed.
 * Furthermore the links to social media are not linked for the purpose of this exercise.